matthewjwoodruff/pareto.py/testing/README.md

 * in10.txt:  Ten objectives in columns 27-36 inclusive.
 With the epsilons `0.15 30.0 6.0 0.03 30.0 3000.0 150.0 0.3 3.0 0.3`, there should be 632 solutions.
 * in3.txt:  Three objectives in columns 27-29 inclusive.
 With the epsilons `0.1 0.1 0.1`, there should be 72 solutions.
 * in3_{a,b,c,d,e,f}:  Same data as in3.txt, in six input files.
 Tests using multiple inputs and getting contribution.
+* in2.txt: Two objectives, two columns.
+Synthetic data.
+Can be minimized, but makes more sense to maximize, and is intended to test maximization.

 * defective inputs:
     * in3_badcolumn.txt:  Bad data in row 33 (line 34).
 Should raise an informative exception when an attempt is made to sort it.